MOST RECENT

 Texas Drivers Test

-Prior to taking a drivers test at the Department of Public Safety, the state requires you to meet certain requirements, such as receiving a Texas drivers permit, for example.
-Driver test requirements largely depend on the age of the applicant, so make sure you follow the right procedure.
+Prior to taking a driving test at the Department of Public Safety, the state requires you to meet certain requirements, such as receiving a Texas drivers permit.
+Texas driving test requirements largely depend on the age of the applicant, so make sure you follow the right procedure.

 Under 18 Years of Age

-If you are under 18 years of age, you are subject to the Texas graduated driver's license program and your road towards the driving test starts at the gates of a driving school where you take a Texas drivers education class.
+If you intend on taking the Texas drivers test before you turn 18, you are subject to the Texas graduated driver's license program and your road towards the driving test starts at the gates of a driving school where you take a Texas drivers education class.
 We speak figuratively when we mention the “gates” - the DPS and the TEA are doing a great job at providing teenagers with alternatives to a regular driving school.
 Thus, teen drivers usually have an option to complete a Texas parent taught driver's education online or going through one of the book courses.
-While enrolled in a drivers education course, you visit a local DPS office and take a Texas permit test that assesses your knowledge of the state driving rules and road signs.
+While being enrolled in a drivers education course, you visit a local DPS office and take your Texas permit test that assesses your knowledge of the state driving rules and road signs.
 Those who complete the test successfully receive a learners permit that allows them to start driving practice with parents.
 The permit must be held for at least six months and the drivers education course must be complete within this period.
 If these requirements are met, you are good to schedule your Texas drivers license test.

 18 to 24 Years of Age

-If you are at least 18, but under 25 years of age, you do not need to meet the graduated license requirements, but you must still take a drivers education course and pass the same drivers permit test at the DPS before you can be issued with a learners permit.
+If you are at least 18, but under 25 years of age, you do not need to meet the graduated license requirements, but you must still take a drivers education course and pass the same drivers permit test at the DPS before you can take a driving test in Texas.
 Keep in mind that you need to take a Texas drivers ed course for adults, it is different from the one offered for teenage drivers.
-Although the course should do a good job of preparing you for the driver's permit test, you are more than welcome to use additional study materials, such as the official Texas drivers license handbook and Texas driver practice tests.
+Although the course should do a good job of preparing you for the driver's permit test, you are more than welcome to use additional study materials, such as the official Texas drivers manual and this Texas drivers practice test (mind you, this is not the only practice exam we have available, go ahead and check out this Texas permit practice test and this Texas DMV practice test too).
 Once you receive your drivers permit, you can also start driving practice with a licensed driver at least 21 years of age with not less than a year of driving experience.
-There is no minimum permit holding period for you so you can schedule your Texas driver test as soon as you feel confident behind the wheel.
+There is no minimum permit holding period for you so you can schedule your Texas drivers test as soon as you feel confident behind the wheel.

 25 Years of Age and Older